hamk-uas/datacube-storage-lab/README.md

 ## Sentinel 2 L1C
 ### Tile list

-`sentinel2_l1c/tiles_finland.py` -- Tile ids (strings) of tiles overlapping with Finland land areas or Baltic Sea areas associated with Finland are listed in `tiles_finland` list.
+`sentinel2_l1c/tiles_finland.py` -- Tile ids (strings) of those tiles that intersect with Finland land areas and/or Baltic Sea areas associated with Finland are listed in `tiles_finland` list.

 ### Intake SAFE